Moon70/Amiga-sources/README.md

 Putting all these old sources to Open Source is like letting my pants down, so please be nice :-)

-Language: Motorola 68k Assembler
+Language: Motorola 68k assembly

 Assembler: ASM-One

-I´d like to say '**thank you**' to everybody who´s preserving Demoscene productions by uploading and maintaining various great sites (don´t want to mention some, so that i can´t forget the others) and to those who create videos for YouTube.
+I´d like to say '**thank you**' to everybody who´s preserving Demoscene productions by uploading and maintaining various great sites as well as to those who create videos for YouTube.

 ---